Orbital piercing: pain, healing and advice

 Healing Time

-Aftercare After Piercing
+Aftercare for Piercing

-Can Existing Piercings Be Transformed Into Orbital Piercings?
+Can Existing Piercings Be Transformed into Orbital Piercings?

 What Type of Jewelry to Choose?